-Housing accommodations are managed through DSS.
+Housing accommodations are managed through SAS.
 The same process is used as for classroom accommodations:

 An emotional support animal (ESA) has no requirement to be trained.
 It is covered under the Fair Housing Act (FHA), and is restricted to the individual’s residence/living community.
 As such, it is an accommodation to Housing and its ‘no pet’ policy.
 The process for Housing accommodations is noted above.

 Students with disabilities are held to the same academic, personal, and behavioral standards as all students.